Community

 Once established, your Community Storytelling Group provides lots of opportunities to involve other community groups.
 Your local group could explore, for example, different local themes to involve different community groups or you could initiate a cross artform community cultural development project.
 Examples include:

-the group visits local hostels and aged care centres with a reminiscence story set group works with local musicians and community groups to use stories as a basis for song writing and concert performance
+group works with local musicians and community groups to use stories as a basis for song writing and concert performance

-local history and cultural group stories transformed into murals local stories become basis of a community web site
+local history and cultural group stories transformed into murals

-catering & hospitality trainee course participants involved in performance and arts cafe link up with local choir to run combined storytelling / choral concerts
+catering & hospitality trainee course participants involved in performance and arts cafe

 run a fundraising storytelling concert for a local charity or community service organisation